waynodiablo/Oystercard/boris_bikes.md

     @broken = true
   end

   def fix!
     @broken = false
   end

 end
 ````

 One of the problems is the code repetition.
 Lines 4 and 16 are the same.
 Code repetition violates the **DRY principle**: [Don't Repeat Yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself).
-Repeating anything in the code or system design is a likely source of nasty bugs.
+Repeating anything in the code or system design is a possible source of nasty bugs.

 Instead of setting the instance variable in the initialiser, let's call the `fix!()` method instead.